Half-Life 2 in VR

 And yet here it is.
 Here you are.

-The mod is free on Steam if you own Half-Life 2.
-Not family-shared—actually owned.
-It installs like any other Steam game, launches through SteamVR, and has accumulated over 7,600 reviews with a 98% positive rating [Documentation].
-Those numbers suggest something rare in the flat-to-VR space: a project that actually shipped complete.
+The mod is free on Steam if you own Half-Life 2—not family-shared, actually owned.
+It installs like any other Steam game and launches through SteamVR.
+Over 7,600 reviews with a 98% positive rating suggest something rare in the flat-to-VR space: a project that actually shipped complete.

 What strikes you first is the scale.
 The opening G-Man sequence, with its abstract imagery flashing inside his silhouette, gains actual dimensionality.
 You can peer into the spaces that were previously just layered 2D effects.
 City 17’s architecture—those brutalist tower blocks and canal systems—feels architecturally coherent in a way that flat screens couldn’t quite convey.
 The verticality matters when you can physically look up.

-The physics are the real star here.
+The physics are the real star.
 Half-Life 2’s physics engine was groundbreaking in 2004, but in VR it becomes something else entirely.
 You can pick up objects, rotate them, examine them from angles, and launch them with the gravity gun while physically positioning your body for line-of-sight.
 Most native VR games don’t offer this degree of environmental interaction.
 The fact that it works in a twenty-year-old game designed for entirely different input methods is genuinely surprising.

 But the physics also expose the age of the assets.
 Textures that looked fine on a 1080p monitor show their limitations when examined up close in a headset.
-The mod team has reportedly experimented with AI-upscaled textures [Community Report], but this is still fundamentally a 2004 game wearing VR goggles.
+This is still fundamentally a 2004 game.
 Whether that’s charming or distracting depends on your tolerance for retro aesthetics.

-Here’s the specific imperfection that breaks the illusion: the hand animations are incomplete, and the gaps are jarring.
+And here’s the specific imperfection that breaks the illusion: the hand animations are incomplete, and the gaps are jarring.
 When you grip certain props or use specific weapons, your virtual hands simply disappear and reappear in abstract poses.
 It’s a small thing, happening at the periphery of your vision, but VR is unforgiving about hands.
 We’re wired to notice them.
 The absence of proper finger articulation—of seeing your grip adjust to different objects—reminds you constantly that this is a conversion, not a native VR experience.
-The mod team has it on their public roadmap [Documentation], but for now, it’s a visible seam.
+The mod team has it on their public roadmap, but for now, it’s a visible seam.

 The comfort issues are real and worth taking seriously.
 The airboat and buggy sequences—lengthy vehicle sections where you’re moving at speed through twisting environments—remain challenging even with the mod’s comfort options enabled.
-The team has implemented third-person vehicle cameras, decoupled camera control, and view smoothing to filter out bumps and shakes [Documentation].
+The team has implemented third-person vehicle cameras, decoupled camera control, and view smoothing to filter out bumps and shakes.
 These help.
 They don’t fully solve the problem.
 If you’re prone to motion sickness in VR, these sections may require breaks or tolerance-building.

 What stays with you, though, isn’t the technical implementation.
 It’s the social dimension that VR adds to a famously silent protagonist.